SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 Throwing (Agility)

 A character’s ability to grab projectiles out of the air is enhanced by the throwing skill.
-The diﬃculty of catching an object is typically the thrower’s throwing roll.
+The difficulty of catching an object is typically the thrower’s throwing roll.
 If the thrower wants the catcher to get the object, and thus takes care to throw well, reduce the thrower’s skill total by 9.
-The “Combat” chapter speciﬁes combat diﬃculties for this skill.
+The "Combat" chapter speciﬁes combat difficulties for this skill.

 Willpower (Knowledge)

 Willpower is generally used to resist interaction attempts and mentally damaging attacks.
-See the “Mental Defense” sidebar at the beginning of this chapter for details.
+See the "Mental Defense" sidebar at the beginning of this chapter for details.
 Characters with this skill may generally use it instead of stamina to resist fatigue, sleep, and unconsciousness, though there may be some situations the gamemaster restricts its substitution.
-See the stamina entry in this chapter for information on diﬃculties.
+See the stamina entry in this chapter for information on difficulties.
 Gamemaster can also use willpower (or Knowledge) to determine the reactions of players’ and gamemaster’s characters to each other and to their surroundings.
-The more the gamemaster believes that the character should be at ease or frightened, the greater the diﬃculty.
-Use the descriptions of standard diﬃculties to determine the level.
+The more the gamemaster believes that the character should be at ease or frightened, the greater the difficulty.
+Use the descriptions of standard difficulties to determine the level.
 This passive application of willpower is not an action.

 14